-- Plan to be in class every day scheduled. - Any personal events you have, such as doctor's appointments, vacations, family

-- events, or hours at work, should be planned after your course meeting times.
-Personal events should not conflict with class sessions. - All holidays or special events observed by organized religions will be honored for those students who show affiliation with that particular religion.
-The UA policy regarding absences for any sincerely held religious belief, observance or practice will be accommodated where reasonable, http://policy.arizona.edu/human-resources/religious-accommodation-policy. - These absences, as well as other excused absences, require that you contact your instructor ahead of the class session to provide an explanation of why the absence merits exception. - Absences pre-approved by the UA Dean of Students (or Dean's designee) will be honored (for example, absences required of athletes).
-See https://deanofstudents.arizona.edu/absences. - Arriving to class on time and being prepared are professional behaviors.
+- Plan to be in class every day scheduled. - Any personal events you have, such as doctor's appointments, vacations, family events, or hours at work, should be planned after your course meeting times.
+Personal events should not conflict with class sessions. - All holidays or special events observed by organized religions will be honored for those students who show affiliation with that particular religion. - These absences, as well as other excused absences, require that you contact your instructor ahead of the class session to provide an explanation of why the absence merits exception. - Absences pre-approved by the UA Dean of Students (or Dean's designee) will be honored (for example, absences required of athletes). - Arriving to class on time and being prepared are professional behaviors.
 We will start class promptly each day.
 If you arrive more than 5 minutes late, or leave more than 5 minutes early, this will be noted.
 Three or more late arrivals or early departures will constitute an unexcused absence. - We know that unexpected events occur.
-You are allowed two excused absences from class for illness or personal emergency.
-The UA's policy concerning Class Attendance, Participation, and Administrative Drops is available at: http://catalog.arizona.edu/policy/class-attendance-participation-and-administrative-drop.. - 1.
+You are allowed one excused absence from class for illness or personal emergency.
+Since we meet only once a week, missing one class session is comparable to missing 2-3 class sessions for classes that meet more frequently. - 1.
 In order for an absence to be excused, you must: - notify your instructor as soon as possible. - make arrangements for another student to gather handouts and take notes for you if you are missing coursework.
 You are responsible for catching up on any missed material and completing a make-up assignment within one week of the absence. - 2.
 Multiple absences may indicate issues that need to be addressed because they may reflect a lack of professionalism.
 More than two excused or any unexcused absences will result in a conference with the instructor. - 3.
 Multiple-more than two-unexcused absences will result in lowering your grade by one full letter.
 For example, if you were receiving an A in the course, the highest grade you could receive is a B. - 4.
 Multiple unexcused absences may result in a failing grade for the course, unless a valid and justifiable reason has been provided, or as per University policy, "excessive or extended absences from class are sufficient reasons for the instructor to recommend that the student be administratively dropped from the course."